m2osw/snapcpp/README.md

 * fluid-settings-gui / udp -- 4052 (log rotate)

-At this time, the number of ports is relatively small because most of our services connect to the snapcommunicatord and then it sends messages through that system instead of each service having a listening server and making sure that all IPs and Ports are correct.
-The snapcommunicator sends the messages between services making it really easy for each service to send and receive messages.
+At this time, the number of ports is relatively small because most of our services connect to the communicatord and then it sends messages through that system instead of each service having a listening server and making sure that all IPs and Ports are correct.
+The communicatord sends the messages between services making it really easy for each service to send and receive messages.
 That also means those services connect to port 4040 locally and then communicate to all the other services anywhere